U-Haul International to stop hiring smokers in 21 states

-PHOENIX (AP) — A well-known truck and trailer rental company has announced plans to stop interviewing and hiring nicotine users, including people who use e-cigarettes and vaping products.
+PHOENIX (AP) — U-Haul International has announced plans to stop interviewing and hiring nicotine users, including people who use e-cigarettes and vaping products.

-U-Haul International approved the nicotine-free policy set to go into effect Feb.
+The well-known truck and trailer rental company approved the nicotine-free policy set to go into effect Feb.
 1 in more than 20 states where the company operates, the Arizona Republic reported Wednesday.

 Those states include Alabama, Alaska, Arizona, Arkansas, Delaware, Florida, Georgia, Hawaii, Idaho, Iowa, Kansas, Maryland, Massachusetts, Michigan, Nebraska, Pennsylvania, Texas, Utah, Vermont, Virginia and Washington.